ClusterLabs/pacemaker/doc/README.md

     * Pacemaker Remote: Configuration and walk-throughs for extended clusters

-  The source for these is kept beneath this directory.
+  The source for these is kept in this directory's sphinx subdirectory.
   Generated versions are available online in epub, PDF, and HTML format at:

     https://clusterlabs.org/pacemaker/doc/